Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 .. note::

-    When using TPUs, setting ``precision=16`` will enable bfloat16, the only supported mixed precision type on TPUs.
+    When using TPUs, setting ``precision=16`` will enable bfloat16, the only supported half precision type on TPUs.

 .. testcode::
     :skipif: not torch.cuda.is_available()